 Let’s start with making since that’s such an important part of the Siblings' candle experience.

 This is one of the most fun parts of making a Siblings candle, in our humble opinion.
 It’s your chance to be creative and make something that feels unique and custom-designed for your interior style.
 The options are almost endless from quirky ceramics to beautiful glass vessels — we love vintage cut glass, or something made from recycled materials — to antique enamel, or simply reusing a vessel you love from another candle brand.
 We won’t tell, promise ;).
 Keep in mind, there are a few things to consider when choosing a vessel.

-Our wicks are designed for vessels between 2.5 - 3 inches in diameter.
+Our wicks are designed for vessels approximately 3 inches in diameter.
 This is one of the most important factors in the burn quality of your candle.
 If your vessel is much wider than 3 inches, it will likely start to tunnel (when the edges of the wax don’t melt) if using only one wick.
-We recommend making a double, or even triple wick candle depending on how wide your vessel is.
+We recommend making a multi-wick candle for vessels over 3.5 inches in diameter, or vessels that are oddly shaped.
 We sell extra wicks in the shop for exactly this purpose.
 If you’re in a pinch and need an extra wick holder too, a simple chopstick can work well.
 Pro-tip, save your wick holders from past orders.